springernature/vpat/nature.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-Nature.com has a diverse mix of multimedia content, both self-hosted and hosted on third party sites.
+This product has a diverse mix of multimedia content, both self-hosted and hosted on third party sites.
 Audio description is not generally used across our content, but some media may provide media alternatives such as text descriptions of video content.
 <br><br>
 We currently have no method of confirming the inclusion of adequate media alternatives.
 </td>